the most famous pub on the planet, primarily due to

 older fans depending on who was playing at the time.

-Cavern world wide famous and they performed there many hundreds
+made the Cavern world wide famous and they performed there

-of times during the early years of the sixties.
-The crowds
+many hundreds of times during the early years of the sixties.

-were always huge on Mathew Street during any of their performances
+The crowds were always huge on Mathew Street during any

-become a quasi shrine to the Beatles, not unlike the Cavern.
+has become a quasi shrine to the Beatles, not unlike the

 photographs and the like.
 There is one particular photograph